Low-Income Moving Assistance Programs And Resources

 You may receive money to help with moving costs through federal aid.
 The Federal Relocation Assistance Program protects those affected by the acquisition or demolition of their property.
 The program provides funds for transportation costs and security deposits.

 The availability of these resources will differ from state to state, so it’s important to review your state’s official website for more information on specific requirements and steps.

-Is There Moving Assistance Available Specifically For Disabled People?
+Is There Moving Assistance Available For People With Disabilities?

-One source of help specifically aimed at helping disabled people with moving expenses is the Administration for Community Living (ACL), which offers discretionary grants that can be used for this purpose.
+One source aimed at helping people with disabilities with their moving expenses is the Administration for Community Living (ACL), which offers discretionary grants that can be used for this purpose.

 The Bottom Line: There Is Relocation Assistance Available When You Move

 There’s no way around it – moving is an expensive part of buying or renting a new home.
 If you’re a moderate- or low-income wage-earner, or you’re able to take advantage of state or local incentive programs, you may be able to get some help.

 Ready to get the process of buying a home started?
 Apply online now to see what you qualify for.

 Rocket Mortgage® lets you get to house hunting sooner.